talhatech/talhatech/README.md

 # Glad you're here! 👋

 I'm on a journey to polishing fullstack development skills.
-With 4+ years of web development experience for global businesses, I offer the technical expertise.
+With 4+ years of web development experience for global businesses, I offer technical expertise.

-Since earning my bachelor’s degree in Computer Sciences, I started actively coding in early 2020.
-In this duration, I have led web development projects for clients in diverse industries including technology, manufacturing, hospitality, F&B, retail and financial services.
+Since earning my bachelor’s degree in Computer Science.
+During this duration, I have led web development projects for clients in diverse industries including technology, manufacturing, hospitality, F&B, retail, and financial services.

-Being a self-taught developer I'm committed to learning something new everyday.
-I also love to share what I've learnt with fellow coders on the same journey.
-While I love to solve real world problems, I've huge interested in Amazon Web Services and I'm tackling that next!
+Being a self-taught developer I'm committed to learning something new every day.
+I also love to share what I've learned with fellow coders on the same journey.
+While I love to solve real-world problems, I'm hugely interested in Amazon Web Services and I'm tackling that next!

 ### Aspiration

 I don't spend much time anguishing over tech stack.
 Whatever tech stack provides the least resistance is the way I prefer to roll.
-The main goals of mine as Web Developer, to identify clients pain points and satisfy what his/her needs.
+My main goals as a Web Developer, are to identify clients' pain points and satisfy what his/her needs.

-### What have I been doing?

-Lots and lots of learning.
-I've finished "AWS Certified Cloud Practitioner" certification with Udemy course and currently going through AWS Certified Developer - Associate.

 ### 🔭 Stacks